 Many women are unhappy with their breast appearance after explant surgery.

-Fat transfer for the breasts is a promising option for restoring volume and shape after implant removal.
+Explant with fat transfer is a promising option for restoring volume and shape after implant removal.
 Fat is extracted from another area of the body, often the abdominal area or hips.
 We add this fat to the breasts, increasing their size and adding contour.
 Transferred fat implants into the breasts, permanently integrating into the tissues.

 Curious about breast implant removal?
 Call H/K/B to schedule a consultation and learn more.